About

 Before Doist

 I've been writing code professionally since 2003.
 Before Doist, I worked at Continuum in Santiago.
-Before that, I freelanced remotely from Cuba, back when remote work was unusual and internet connections were... creative.
-The thread through all of it: building products people actually use.
+Before that, I freelanced remotely from Cuba, back when remote work was unusual and internet connections were, let's say, creative.

 Outside work